Darshan at Venkateswara Temple – one of India’s most incredible experiences

 PS from Kirsty

-people talk about the temple having an incredible energy that you can feel; Mark would call it “spiritual crap” but I would say they are definitely right!
+People talk about the temple having incredible energy that you can feel; Mark would call it “spiritual mumbo jumbo” but I would say they are definitely right!

-Unfortunately we don’t have any of our own photographs of Venkateswara Tirupati because cameras aren’t allowed into the temple complex.
+Unfortunately, we don’t have any of our own photographs of Venkateswara Tirupati because cameras aren’t allowed inside the temple complex.
 The pictures in this post are courtesy of Flickr Creative Commons and photographers have been duly credited where required.
-Although they are not the best quality, hopefully they will convey a little of the incredible atmosphere within the temple.
+Although they are not the best quality, hopefully, they will convey a little of the incredible atmosphere within the temple.